acme-networks/acme-public-docs/faq/faq_en.md

 ### 8.11 How Should Disputes with AcmeVPN Be Resolved?
 We have established clear dispute resolution mechanisms:
-- **Negotiated settlement**: Disputes should first be resolved through friendly consultation;
+- **Negotiated settlement**: Disputes shall first be resolved through friendly consultation;
 - **Appeal channels**: If services are restricted, suspended, or terminated, you may appeal through the help center on the AcmeVPN website or app within 30 days after the decision takes effect;
-- **Response time**: We will respond within 7 business days of receiving the appeal;
+- **Response time**: We shall respond within 7 business days of receiving the appeal;
-- **Applicable law**: Disputes shall be governed by and construed under the laws of the British Virgin Islands;
+- **Applicable law**: Disputes shall be governed by and construed in accordance with the laws of the British Virgin Islands;
-- **Court jurisdiction**: If consultation fails, disputes shall be submitted to courts with jurisdiction in the British Virgin Islands;
+- **Court jurisdiction**: If consultation fails, disputes shall be submitted to courts with exclusive jurisdiction in the British Virgin Islands;
 - **Final interpretation rights**: AcmeVPN reserves the final right to interpret the Terms of Service and related disputes.